 The Early History of Psychedelic Medicine

 Research on psychedelics isn’t anything new.
 Before the 1960s, psychedelics weren’t just studied, they were respected.
 LSD showed great promise in treating addiction and was studied for its efficacy against many different psychological disorders.
 Long before this, however, psychedelic plants were being used in various ritual ceremonies and among various native tribes around the world.
 There’s also strong evidence that cultural use of psychotropic plants has been happening for centuries.

 The history of psychedelics is long.
-And if those stand behind the medicinal benefits they contain can continue to research these beneficial effects, their history is far from over.
+And if those stand behind the medicinal benefits they offer can continue to research these beneficial effects, their history is far from over.

 The “Recent” History of Psychedelic Medicine

-It was these friends and private patients who first dipped their toes in the strange waters of psychedelic drugs.
-These pioneers of psychedelic research included professors, intellectuals, research scientists, artists, writers, anthropologists, and more.
+It was these friends and private patients who first dipped their toes into the strange waters of psychedelic drugs.
+These pioneers of psychedelic research included academics, intellectuals, research scientists, artists, writers, anthropologists, and others.
 The changes they experienced in consciousness sparked a revolution that is still going strong today.

 The early days of psychedelics included studies on LSD in anticipation of its effectiveness to treat a list of psychological disorders.
 The US Navy experimented with mescaline in the late 1940s as a truth serum and mescaline was studied in the early 1950s to see how good it was at replicating adrenaline.

 During the 1950s and 1960s, most of the research conducted on psychedelic medicine was done on LSD.
 It was made available for research based on the premise that it was helpful “to elicit the release of repressed material and provide mental relaxation, particularly in anxiety states and obsessional neuroses.”
 There were also a lot of psychiatrists at the time personally experimenting with LSD so they could “gain insight into the world and ideas and sensations of mental patients.”